Attack on Pearl Harbor: Coverage in the United States

 The attacks were covered on television but the extent of it was limited; as commercial television had started just six months earlier, "a few thousand TV sets existed" in the United States, with most being in the Greater New York City area, and only a handful of stations existed which were all in New York, Chicago, Los Angeles and Philadelphia.
 WNBT from New York was the only TV station that was regularly airing that day in the country, with the comedy movie Millionaire Playboy, which was scheduled for 3:30-4:30 PM, being interrupted with the news of the attack.
 The other station known to cover the attacks was WCBW, also out of New York, where a special report on the attack was broadcast that evening.
 There are no recordings of either station's coverage, either visual or audio.

+At the time of the attack, the last three regular season National Football League games were happening.
+The Chicago Bears were playing the Chicago Cardinals at Comiskey Park; the Brooklyn Dodgers were playing the New York Giants at the Polo Grounds; and the Philadelphia Eagles were playing the Washington Redskins at Washington's Griffith Stadium.
+All three games were in progress as the attacks began, and no official announcements were made at any of the games concerning the attacks, with many fans finding out from phone calls placed at the stadium or from newsboys outside the stadium.
+However, throughout the Redskins game, happening in Washington, many military, government and diplomatic personnel were asked to call their offices or return to them.
+At the Giants game, OSS head, Col. William J. Donovan, was paged to call his office immediately, and all military personnel were asked to return to their stations at the conclusion of the game.
+The Washington game, thanks to the announcements and general curiosity of the happenings, ended in a near-empty stadium.
+When asked why an announcement was not made at his game, Redskins owner George Preston Marshall simply stated, "I didn't want to divert the fans' attention from the game."

 A contemporaneous newspaper report compared the attack to the Battle of Port Arthur in which the Imperial Japanese Navy attacked the Imperial Russian Navy, triggering the Russo-Japanese War, 37 years prior.
 Modern writers have continued to note parallels between the attacks, albeit more dispassionately.